 How does a Ceramic Stove work?

 Ceramic stoves are similar in operation to storage heaters.
 Dry wood burnt fast, once a day, gives its energy to the stove by heating up the external surface area.
 The radiant heat is then released slowly into the room over time.
 The stove is normally then fired up, starting the cycle again.
 In a nutshell, a Ceramic stove gives off pleasant heat for a very long time using an incredibly efficient process.
+Regular firing over a number of consecutive days will gradually generate heat that is stored in the fabric of the room (walls, floor etc) so less heat will be required to raise the ambient temperature of the room.

 What’s inside the stove?